kpfleming/jinjanator/README.md

 These options were ported from the j2cli tool for backwards compatibility (See customization section below)

-* `--filters PYTHON_FILE [FILE2] ...` - specify a python file containing additional filters as simple functions.
-You can specify more than one file at a time.
-NOTE: if this is the last argument before specifying the template filename, you will need to add a `--` separator before the template filename.
+* `--filters PYTHON_FILE` - specify a python file containing additional j2 filters as simple functions.
+You can use this option more than once to include multiple files.
+  * NOTE: while this option's behavior matches j2cli documentation, but does not match j2cli implementation.
+If you are migrating from j2cli and use more than one file, you will need to adjust your cli args from `... --filters file1.py file2.py ...` to `... --filters file1.py --filters file2.py ...``.

-* `--tests PYTHON_FILE [FILE2] ...`  - specify a python file containing additional tests as simple functions.
-You can specify more than one file at a time.
-NOTE: if this is the last argument before specifying the template filename, you will need to add a `--` separator before the template filename.
+* `--tests PYTHON_FILE [FILE2] ...`  - specify a python file containing additional j2 tests as simple functions.
+You can use this option more than once to include multiple files.
+  * NOTE: while this option's behavior matches j2cli documentation, but does not match j2cli implementation.
+If you are migrating from j2cli and use more than one file, you will need to adjust your cli args from `... --tests file1.py file2.py ...` to `... --tests file1.py --tests file2.py ...``.

 * `--customize PYTHON_FILE` - specify a customization python file.
 This file can modify context, add filters/tests or change J2 configuration.
+Unlike `--filters` or `--tests` - this option can only be used once per run.

 There is some special behavior with environment variables: